-Laszlo’s munching explorations has had me in stitches more than once this summer.
+The munching explorations of Laszlo, our new puppy, has had me in stitches more than once this summer.
 When I trimmed and bundled garlic, the puppy was sitting underneath the patio table chewing on leaves and stalks that fell down.
 I did not realize that a big fat garlic clove had dropped down as well, until my husband, who was lying down with a headache and cuddled with Laszlo for comfort, wondered about the puppy’s intense garlic smell, which made him feel even worse.

 Walks are a rare occurrence for us in spring and summer when there is too much outdoor work to do.
 But now most of it is done, and our 4-month-old puppy gives us a pressing reason to go for a long stroll on our grounds every day.